International Patient-Physician Summit on Waldenstrom’s macroglobulinemia

 Saturday, October 13, 2018

-Chairs: Ramon Garcia Sanz (Spain) and Jorge Castillo (USA)
+Chairs: Roger Owen (UK) and Jorge Castillo (USA)

 Chairs: Mary McMaster (USA) and Ola Landgren (USA)

-9:00am - What IgM MGUS and smoldering WM patients are at risk for progression to active WM?
+Which IgM MGUS and smoldering WM patients are at increased risk for progressing to active WM?

 Is Agent Orange exposure associated with WM?

-When should plasmapheresis be used in the management of WM?
+When should plasmapheresis be used in WM patients?